pandas-dev/pandas/doc/source/io.rst

   override values, a ParserWarning will be issued.
 See :class:`python:csv.Dialect` documentation for more details. tupleize_cols : boolean, default ``False``
+    .. deprecated:: 0.21.0

+    This argument will be removed and will always convert to MultiIndex

   Leave a list of tuples on columns as is (default is to convert to a MultiIndex on the columns).